-Use an organization-specific identity store if your organization wants to set policies for password expiration and complexity, control access using existing LDAP or SAML groups, or leverage authentication over LDAP or Public Key Infrastructure (PKI).
+Use an organization-specific identity store if your organization wants to set policies for password expiration and complexity, control access using existing LDAP or SAML groups, or use authentication over LDAP or public key infrastructure (PKI)-based client certificate authentication.
 Authentication can be handled at the web-tier level (using web-tier authentication), at the portal-tier level (using portal-tier authentication), or through an external identity provider (using SAML).

 Support multiple identity stores